meet-one/sidechain/README.md

 ### 26/02/2019 13:00 (GMT) MEET.ONE online.
 #### Genesis BP launch MEET.ONE production sidechain. [more details](./genesis)
-#### Genesis BP share the peer node address, full node address, sidechain state snapshot file to the community.
+#### Genesis BP share the peer node address, full node address, sidechain state snapshot file, genesis.json to the community.
 #### BPs start to connect to sidechain network, register block producer and get votes.
 #### Opensource contract [producerjson](https://github.com/greymass/producerjson) from greymass will deploy to producers.m, this contract stores bp.json on chain.
 #### Opensource contract [eos-proxyinfo](https://github.com/AlohaEOS/eos-proxyinfo) from AlohaEOS will depoly to proxies.m, this contract stores proxy info on chain.